Updated: Aug 21

 I wanted to find an approach that shows the vocabulary, but also teaches a bit of pedal steel history as to where these licks came from, shows you how to adapt and change any lick to fit other styles, and how I use this process to generate endless licks onstage and in the studio.

 To reach that goal, I recorded 50 lessons where I break the licks down into small components and make them easy to combine and alter.
-I cover some of the trademark sounds of the early greats and many of my own licks taken from my 50 years of live and studio playing.
+I cover some of the trademark sounds of the early greats and many of my own licks taken from my 50 years of experience playing in many different styles.